Radio New Zealand Concert network

 REVIEW

-This is the first opportunity I have had to comment on an opera (The Free Shooter) which I saw long ago, and have been admiring ever since, studying the German libretto I bought in my student years.
+This is the first opportunity I have had to comment on this opera (The Free Shooter) which I saw long ago, and have been admiring ever since, studying the German libretto I bought in my student years.
 This was the first German romantic opera (and I do not mean simply that it has a love story in it).
 In high school my German teacher said that this was the opera that inspired Wagner.

 Sadly, Carl Maria von Weber (1786-1826) died of tuberculosis, and he lost two months of his productive life after mistakenly drinking deadly acid from a wine bottle; his father used it for engraving, and Carl himself learned the art to make the plates for his own music.